davidmoshal/matching/README.md

 Machine-time is stateful and randomisation is indeterministic.
 They are supplied outside of the domain.

+## Performance
+I plan on benchmarking of each command and potentially resolving any performance deficiency.
+My initial choice of tool is [JMH](https://openjdk.java.net/projects/code-tools/jmh/) as JetBrains also used it in [Kotlin Benchmarking](https://github.com/JetBrains/kotlin-benchmarks).

 ## Dependencies
 I intend to use as few dependencies as possible.
 However, I need support for Functional Programming and a fluent assertion framework as a minimum.